Julian Knight (politician): Committees

 From July 2015 to April 2017, Knight served as a member of the Communities and Local Government Committee, during which time he co-sponsored the Government's Homelessness Reduction Act 2017.

 He was a member of the Culture, Media, and Sport Select Committee, later the Digital, Culture, Media and Sport Select Committee from December 2016 until April 2023.
 In that role he made several interventions, including on the BBC gender pay row and against Facebook and digital company Cambridge Analytica during the committee's inquiry into 'fake news'.

 In January 2020, Knight was elected as Chair of the Digital, Culture, Media and Sport (DCSM) Select Committee.
 Knight replaced Damian Collins as chairman.

 In April 2023, Knight resigned as Chair of the DCMS Select Committee as he was recusing himself from Parliament until a complaint made about him to the Metropolitan Police had been resolved.

 Police investigation

 In December 2022, Knight had the Conservative Party whip suspended after the Metropolitan Police received a referral involving allegations of sexual assault.
 Knight criticised the manner in which the suspension was carried out.
 Essex Police investigated these allegations.
 The Metropolitan Police said that it had received a report of "allegations of sexual assault against unnamed victims" on 28 October 2022 and after a further referral on 7 December 2022 had started an investigation.
 Knight stated he was "entirely innocent of any wrongdoing whatsoever".
 Knight was never arrested or interviewed by the police and on 29 March 2023, he was cleared of any wrongdoing by the Metropolitan Police.
 However he was not reinstated to the parliamentary Conservative Party following "further complaints".
 The Metropolitan Police transferred the case to Essex Police.
 In February 2024, Essex Police announced that following an investigation, no further criminal action would take place.

+Post-parliamentary career

+Following his defeat at the 2024 UK General Election, Knight became a company director for a World War One battlefields tour guide company.